aquariumbio/aquadoc/README.md

+Note: We are in the process of moving this gem into Aquarium.

 # Aquadoc

 The `aquadoc` gem will generate a github repository and web page to publish and share a set of [Aquarium](http://klavinslab.org/aquarium) operation types and their protocols.